kboubakri/particle_filter/README.md

 - Update the Graphical Interface

-Base.py also contains the Graphical Interface handlers that store the groundtruth and the dead-reckoning trajectories as well as the current particle's repartition in the world.
+Base.py also contains the Graphical Interface handlers that store the groundtruth and the dead-reckoning trajectories as well as the current particles' repartition in the world.

 ### Robot.py

 Robot.py contains the implementation of the robot's unycle model.
-It main function is to update the robot's position and orientation when the arrow keys are pressed and mimic the noise that would come from real actuators.
+Its main function is to update the robot's position and orientation when the arrow keys are pressed and mimic the noise that would come from real actuators.

 Let's (v,&omega;) be the input, respectively the linear and the heading velocities.
 Let's (x,y,&theta;) be the state of the robot.
-Finally, let's (&gamma;<sub>v</sub>,&gamma;<sub>&omega;</sub>) the noise for corresponding to v and &omega; .
+Finally, let's (&gamma;<sub>v</sub>,&gamma;<sub>&omega;</sub>) the noise for the corresponding v and &omega; .
 The kinematics model used here is :

 > &theta; = &theta; + &omega; &Delta;<sub>t</sub> +  &gamma;<sub>&omega;</sub>